qoomon/maven-git-versioning-extension/README.md

 ## Known issues

-### maven report my project version to be 0 (or the one set in the pom.xml)
+### maven reports my project version to be 0 (or the one set in the pom.xml)

-If your version is not calculated correctly by maven, there are good chances that the plugin is not active.
+If your version is not calculated correctly by maven/jgitver, there are good chances that the plugin is not active.
 Please verify that you are using maven >= 3.3.2.

 ### the invoker tests of my maven plugin project do not work anymore

 If you develop a maven plugin project, you normally run maven-invoker-plugin to test your plugin.
 Using default configuration, maven-invoker-plugin will use a temporary local repository under `target/local-repo` and the IT tests will be executed from `target/it/XYZ`.
 In this context, when executing tests, maven will try to activate extensions starting from the `target/it/XYZ` directory ; and it will find your extensions definition in the root directory of the project.
 This will lead in the activation of `jgitver-maven-plugin` for all your IT projects AND for the poms inside the temporary local repository under `target/local-repository`.

 To avoid such behavior, you need to tell `jgitver-maven-plugin` to ignore some directories.
-If you do not have already a jgitver configuration file, create one under `.mvn/jgitver.config.xml` and place some exclusions in there:
+If you do not have already a jgitver configuration file, create one under `.mvn/jgitver.config.xml` and declare some exclusions (see [configuration](#configuration)):

 ```
 <configuration>